 That’s the first part of our problem solved: although we can’t see anything different on the screen, SwiftUI is at least silently aware of whether the text field should have focus or not.

-The second part of our solution is to add a toolbar to the keyboard when it appears, so we can place a Done button in there.
+The second part of our solution is to add a toolbar button when the text field is active.
 To make this work really well you need to meet several new SwiftUI views, so I think the best thing to do is show you the code then explain what it does.

 Add this new modifier to your form, below the existing navigationTitle()